hasanaltunbay/gemini_ai_app/README.md

 API: In the context of our application, the API section enables fetching data from the internet.

 Image Picker: The 'image_picker' package is a library that allows users to select images from their devices or capture a new photo.

-Image Picker: The 'image cropper' package is a library that enables users to crop images within a Flutter application.
+Image Cropper: The 'image cropper' package is a library that enables users to crop images within a Flutter application.